 The majority of the Group's activities are carried out in the eurozone.
 Most subsidiaries outside of the eurozone do business in their country's currency.
 For transactions in foreign currency the policy is to hedge the total net position by means of foreign currency contracts.
 In 2014 and 2016 forward exchange contracts are closed to the subway project in Riyadh, where the currency risk on future cash flows in USD is covered until early 2020 and an on balance sheet hedge terminated by the end of 2022.
+Furthermore, the natural hedge for the non-current investment in Antea USA by means of a loan for an amount of €23.8 million has been ended by the repayment of the loan in full in 2023.

-The translation risk on equity and loans granted to subsidiaries is not hedged outside of the eurozone, except for Antea USA (see below).
-The Group's currency risk is limited to its foreign subsidiaries in Poland, India, Brazil and Scandinavia.
-The total equity of these foreign subsidiaries amounts to €15.2 million negative at year-end 2022 (2021: €26.2 million negative).
+The translation risk on equity and loans granted to subsidiaries is not hedged outside of the eurozone.
+The Group's currency risk is limited to its foreign subsidiaries in the United States, Poland, India, Brazil and Scandinavia.
+The total equity of these foreign subsidiaries amounts to €20.4 million negative at year-end 2023 (2022: €15.2 million negative).